kyma-project/kyma/docs/headless-cms/docs/03-02-docstopic-cr-lifecycle.md

 ## Asset CR manual changes

 The DocsTopic custom resource (CR) coordinates Asset CR creation, deletion, and modifications.
-The DocsTopic Controller verifies DocsTopic definition on a regular basis and creates, deletes, or modifies the Assets CRs accordingly.
+The DocsTopic Controller verifies DocsTopic definition on a regular basis and creates, deletes, or modifies Assets CRs accordingly.

 The DocsTopic CR acts as the only source of truth for the Asset CRs it orchestrates.
 If you modify or remove any of them manually, DocsTopic Controller automatically overwrites such an Asset CR or updates it based on the DocsTopic CR definition.